 Neutronics and Fuel Cycle Performance

-The effectiveness of these advanced moderators is illustrated in Figure 3 where the infinite multiplication factor, Kinf, is plotted as a function of the fuel residence time in Effective Full Power Days (EFPD).
-The fuel residence time is a measure of the reactor operation time for a given system.
+The effectiveness of these advanced moderators is illustrated in Figure 3 where the infinite multiplication factor, Kinf, is plotted as a function of the cycle length in Effective Full Power Days (EFPD) where EFPD is the amount of days that the reactor can operate at 100% power.
 The model used does not incorporate control rods or burnable absorbers for any calculations.
-For the MgO Be and MgO ZrHx=1 cases, the fuel residence time is shown to have an increase of approximately 18% and 14%, respectively.
-The MgO BeO case exhibits a similar fuel residence time.
+For the MgO Be and MgO ZrHx=1 cases, the cycle length is shown to have an increase of approximately 18% and 14%, respectively.
+The MgO BeO case exhibits a similar cycle length.
 For the less promising moderators considered (MgAl2O4 BeO, MgO Be2C, and SiC BeO) it is shown that they have similar or decreased fuel cycle performance.